Amirazizgithub/MLOps-Project_US-Visa-Prediction/README.md

 ```bash
 export AWS_SECRET_ACCESS_KEY=<AWS_SECRET_ACCESS_KEY>
 ```
-##### Alternatively, you can create a .env file and mention all the credentials.
-Please note that the .env file should be updated in the .gitignore file.
+##### Alternatively, you can create a .env file and mention all the credentials and import it in your code.
+Please note that the .env file should be updated in the .gitignore file for secure your credentials.